brunoborges/wicket-with-quarkus/README.md

 # code-with-quarkus project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus and Apache Wicket.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more, visit https://quarkus.io/ and https://wicket.apache.org .

 ## Running the application in dev mode